Josie127/DV_final/README.md

 <img src="/Image/Figure14.png" alt="Figure14"
  title="Figure14" width="300" />

-The sixth figure is aimed to show the distribution of  legal and illegal Airbnbs in Manhattan so the functionality and density are relatively high in this graph.
+The sixth figure is aimed to show the distribution of legal and illegal Airbnbs in Manhattan.
+Thus the functionality and density are relatively high in this graph.

 The battle between Airbnb and New York city has lasted a few years.
 It is illegal under state law to rent out apartments in most buildings for fewer than 30 days unless the permanent tenant is present when a guest is renting.
 From the aspect of tax, it is believed that some Airbnbs are geared toward getting around city regulations that are intended to keep blocks of apartments from being turned into makeshift hotels that avoid lodging taxes and oversight.
 We classified Airbnbs as illegal if the room type is entire place and the minimum nights required is less than 30 days.
 (Ferré-Sadurní,2019)